Ferlab-Ste-Justine/overture-dev/README.md

 However, the SONG and Score overture service were written by a third party and we haven't adapted them yet to reload automatically so they will always have to be manually reloaded on code change.

-To reload manually, you basically have to take down the services, build the images and spin them back up by typing:
+To reload manually, you basically have to take down the services and spin them back up (the launch script will build the images) by typing:

 ```
 ./teardown-services.sh
-./build-local-images.sh
 ./launch-services.sh
 ```